wellsilver/Frea/README.md

 https://wiki.vg/protocol

-along with here for the socket library
+along with here with the built-in socket library (skip to the socket object lol)

 https://docs.python.org/3/library/socket.html